Theatre Arts (TA)

 4 credits, Winter

 Second class of a three part series.
 Comprehensive study and practice in presentational graphics, scene design, lighting design and chromatics.
-The full creative process of staging a production will be explored through aesthetic research and design projects.
+The full creative process of staging a production will be explored through aesthetic research and design projects; in direct support of the student performance showcase.
 Includes hands-on participation in CCC's main stage productions.
-Students must attend a performance as well as participate in the focus and strike (10 total hours) of a production.
-Students are required to maintain a journal/study (12 total hours) of outside class activities and observing Technical Theatre applications.
+Students must attend a performance as well as participate in the focus and strike of a production.
+Students are required to maintain a journal/study of outside class activities and observe Technical Theatre applications.

 TA-213 Technical Theatre Study